mzinga-io/mzinga-core/CONTRIBUTING.md

 ### Installation & Requirements

-MZinga is structured as a Monorepo, encompassing not only the core MZinga platform but also various plugins and packages.
+MZinga Core is structured as a Monorepo, encompassing not only the core MZinga platform but also various plugins and packages.
 To install all required dependencies, you have to run `pnpm install` once in the root directory. **PNPM IS REQUIRED!** Yarn or npm will not work - you will have to use pnpm to develop in the core repository.
 In most systems, the easiest way to install pnpm is to run `corepack enable` in your terminal.

 If you're coming from a very outdated version of mzinga, it is recommended to nuke the node_modules folder before running pnpm install.
 On UNIX systems, you can easily do that using the `pnpm clean:unix` command, which will delete all node_modules folders and build artefacts.

 It is also recommended to use at least Node v18 or higher.
 You can check your current node version by typing `node --version` in your terminal.
 The easiest way to switch between different node versions is to use [nvm](https://github.com/nvm-sh/nvm#intro).

+We encourage you to check Mzinga Apps repository to get the full Mzinga solution, and to use our official images and Helm Charts to run the applications.

 ### Code